 There are no balconies, verandas or raised platforms

-Under permitted development you can build your composite garden room to the rear or side of your property, but not in the front, It should not be closer to a road then your original house and it must be installed less than 2mts from your boundary.
+Under permitted development you can build your composite garden room to the rear or side of your property, but not to the front.
+It should not be closer to a road than your original house and it must be installed less than 2m from your boundary.

-All mono pitched roofs on composite garden rooms are within the guide lines of permitted development of 3mts from the original ground to the ridge.
+All mono pitched roofs on composite garden rooms are within the guide lines of permitted development of 3m from the original ground to the ridge.

-The simple answer is NO, By erecting your composite garden room on a raised platform (decking) this will require Planning Permission as all developments with raised verandas and balconies do not fall within permitted development guide lines.
+The simple answer is NO. Erecting your composite garden room on a raised platform (decking), will require Planning Permission as all developments with raised verandas and balconies do not fall within permitted development guidelines.
 The only exception to this rule is if the platform is less than 30cm high.
-We would advise you check with the local Council for final clarification on this point.
+We would advise you check with the Local Council for final clarification on this point.